unnaim/adbHijacker/README.md

   enabled but *never paired* is not vulnerable.
 - **Requires STLS path.** Devices serving ADB over TCP via legacy (non-TLS) mechanisms respond with `AUTH`, not `STLS`, and are not affected by this CVE.
-- **No automatic open-WiFi association.** Android does not auto-join unknown open WiFi networks by default.
-A rogue access-point attack requires either the target to manually join or the attacker to spoof a previously trusted SSID.
-- **IPv4-centric ARP.** The ARP sweep fallback only discovers IPv4 hosts. mDNS discovery handles both IPv4 and IPv6 addresses.
 - **Patched devices are immune.** The May 2026 Android Security Bulletin includes a fix that changes the `EVP_PKEY_cmp` check to require an exact `== 1` return value.